gi-bielefeld/sans/clowm/usage.md

 #### *k*-mer length
+The default *k*-mer length is 31 for DNA sequences, and 10 for amino acid sequences.
-You may want to try different values for the *k*-mer length.
+You may want to try different values.
 On shorter or rather heterogeneous sequences, use a smaller *k*, e.g., `-k 15`.
-If you want to use a *k"-mer length larger than 31, please use a local installation of [SANS](https://github.com/gi-bielefeld/sans).
+If you want to use a *k"-mer length larger than 63, please use a local installation of [SANS](https://github.com/gi-bielefeld/sans).

 #### Labeled output